nfdi4cat/voc4cat-tool/README.md

 Preconditions:
  * git
  * Python (3.8 or newer)
    - The instructions below assume that the [launcher](https://docs.python.org/3.10/using/windows.html#python-launcher-for-windows) is also installed.
-The launcher is included by default in installers from [python.org](https://www.python.org/downloads/)
+The launcher is included by default in Windows installers from [python.org](https://www.python.org/downloads/)

 ## Installation steps: